DPWXY/Avia/README.md

 We also include a demo here.
 For display, we use text input.
 ![Demo](./assets/demo.gif)

+### Dataset Construction (NEW)
+We provide more data in `/LLM_experiment/data`, those data are better quality and aligned with pilot condition.

 ### Run Locally
 To run our current LLM related models and experiments, go to `LLM_experiment` folder and run the set up code to install neccessary environment and paste your `your_openai_api_key` in the code to run the Openai api.